NinaLista/ScienceMat/README.md

 ## <a href="ScienceGraphics.md">ScienceGraphics 🎬</a>

-Minivideoita opiksi tutkimuksista, ihmiseltä tai joltain muulta.
+Infograafeja opiksi tutkimuksista, ihmiseltä tai joltain muulta.
 <br>Science minipods for study, human or not.
 Collection for studies.